hyder28/Time-series-Clustering-of-KIVA-Crowdfunding-Loans-in-Philippines/README.md

 KIVA is a non-profit organization that provides loans to financially excluded and poor communities via field partners through crowdfunding.
 As KIVA lacks information on the Philippines communities, we apply time-series data mining techniques to understand the various loan lending patterns/behaviors.
 - Performed Hierarchical clustering on loan type/region time-stamped data using DTW distance measure between 2014 and 2018.
 Identified strong and inverse cluster pattern insights which could help KIVA Field Partners strategize their reach to more potential donors..

-Please access Poster Presentation in the repository.
+Please access [Poster Presentation.pdf](Poster Presentation.pdf) in the repository.

 ## Tools
 SAS: SAS JMP Pro, SAS Enterprise Miner